 To provide an insight into the different aspects of “Tri Hita Karana” the students went on 5 excursions to 8 different sights in Central, North and South Bali.
 We went to a big hotel learning more about the “Earth Check Certification” and had the chance to audit a small Eco Hotel concerning sustainability and how the community is involved by the hotel’s business.
 We have seen cultural heritage sites and learned how they are managed.
 We traveled to Pemuteran in North Bali to not only learn about how the** local community could successfully restore a part of the coral reefs** that have once been destroyed.
 We could snorkel, or dive, down to the artificial reef structures and check the health of the corals with the coral watch chart.

 During lectures and field trips, we wanted to show the participants how to enjoy the island in the most sustainable way possible by connecting them with locals from different backgrounds.
 They have learned surfing with local surf guides, had the unique possibility to learn some parkour moves from the biggest Parkour community in Bali and discovered a hidden gem with a small little family owned homestay in the jungle of North Bali.
 Along the way, we have gasped at the most picturesque sunsets, trekked to hidden waterfalls, learned how to make traditional offerings and how religion is a vital part of the life of a Balinese family.

 “This Summer School gives a very different perspective of Bali, it’s not only a vacation but you also see the local side of life.”
-Emily, student from Fordham University in New York

 Even though we could not go to Nusa Lembongan as planned due to a big swell, this Summer School in Bali was absolutely successful.
 Together with 11 students from 7 different countries we reached out to many local communities and were able to share knowledge and experiences, that will hopefully inspire all parties to a more sustainable way of living.
 We are looking forward to the next batch in January!